Quick Growing Seeds for Flowers and Vegetables to Grow with Kids

 With many different varieties available a mixed pack of lettuce seeds are ideal for growing with kids.
 You will find some are specific to a country like Italian seeds or maybe just a mixed bowl.
 Don’t worry about growing these and getting the perfect shape they are meant to be eaten young so unlike trying to grow iceberg or little gems kids can sow the seeds, water, weed and eat within a couple of weeks.

-Mustard or Cress Seeds
+Mustard Cress or Grass Seeds

 Ideal for growing indoors like we did with our caterpillars these are one of the easiest seeds to propagate and you don’t even need soil to do it.
 Cress are a less spicy alternative but mustard seeds add a little spice to a sandwich when picked, washed and eaten.
+We love these Grass Heads another fun way to get your kids growing.

 Beans